gw111zz/HelloScalaOnAndroid/README.md

 Getting Started
 ============
-Assuming you have Ant and the Android SDK (with tools version r11 or r12, not the latest) installed.
+Assuming you have Ant and the Android SDK (with tools version r16) installed.

  * Edit local.properties to point to your sdk folder
+ * $ ant clean debug
- * $ ant install
+ * $ adb install -r bin/MyAndroidActivity-debug.apk

 Introduction
 ============